Using Flow Control Mechanics

 and !ordisabled

-are the recommended methods because they cause output failure
+are the recommended methods

-when the step fails.
-However, if it is acceptable for the workflow to succeed when a step crashes, the optional tags
+the workflow to succeed when a step crashes, the “optional” family of expression tags

 could be the right feature for your workflow.

-tags instructed the workflow to
+tags instructed the workflow to build a oneof_string

 Tag | Description |